Menu

 4. Build for speed

-The best practice is to load in mobile optimised images by default, then conditionally load in larger images only when needed.
+The best practice is to load in mobile optimized images by default, then conditionally load in larger images only when needed.
 Other items include reducing HTTP requests by conditionally loading content & using CSS to keep things lightweight, simple & easy to maintain.

 5. Use mobile technology